 Normally, all students register for courses during the days on which registration is scheduled.
-Detailed instructions are made available by the Dean of Admissions and Records as to time, places, and procedure for registration.
+Detailed instructions are made available by the Records Office as to time, places, and procedure for registration.

 A late registration period is provided for those who are unable to register during the regular registration days.
 However, students who register late are required to pay a late registration fee and often find it difficult to secure a satisfactory schedule of classes.
-The late registration fee is \$100.00.
-No student may register late (or add) a course which has met for the equivalent of 150 minutes.
-If a student does register late for (or add) a course, he will be responsible for all material covered from the first class meeting and must, at the discretion of the instructor, be responsible for any make-up work or tests.
+The late registration fee is \$100.00 If a student does register late for (or add) a course, he will be responsible for all material covered from the first class meeting and must, at the discretion of the instructor, be responsible for any make-up work or tests.